State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Discussion and Conclusion

-Notably, while such topics are not the subject of this paper, both classes of states which we have here discussed have useful applications in other areas.
-In particular, the high-dimensional entangled states can also be thought of as spectrally multiplexed states which are useful in overcoming challenges relating to a fundamental tradeoff between the bit rate achievable in schemes utilizing pair generation processes and the photon number purity of these processes \cite{spectral_multiplexing_5,spectral_multiplexing_3,spectral_multiplexing_4,spectral_multiplexing_6,power_number_fidelity_threshold_and_SMUX,multi-pair-statistics,spectral_multiplexing_1,spectral_multiplexing_2}.
-Spectrally multiplexed states also have application to quantum communications schemes utilizing wavelength division multiplexing \cite{WDM1,WDM2}.
-Moreover, the single photon spectral mode superposition states may be useful in certain experiments probing foundational questions \cite{doi:10.1073/pnas.1921529118,apr_2}.

-We showed how the ability to generate these states changes when loss at fiber interfaces is introduced into the simulations.
-The joint spectral states for both grid and HDE remain qualitatively similar to the zero-loss case for modest amounts of loss, however we have shown that the modes and -- in the case of the grid state -- the projected idler spectrum change non-trivially with the loss.

-With modest amounts of loss, the projected idler spectrum acquires ancillary peaks which will quickly interfere with their utility as spectral superposition states in quantum computing and other areas.
+We show how the ability to generate these states changes when loss at optical interfaces is introduced into the simulations.
+The joint spectral states for both grid and HDE remain qualitatively similar to the zero-loss case for modest amounts of loss, however the modes and -- in the case of the grid state -- the projected idler spectrum change non-trivially with the loss.
+With modest amounts of loss, the projected idler spectrum acquires ancillary peaks that will quickly interfere with their utility as spectral superposition states in quantum computing and other areas.
 Future work may be needed to show how this scheme can be made more robust against loss, perhaps by compensatory modulation of the pump spectrum with an optical pulse shaper.
 On the other hand, the HDE states remain relatively robust against moderate amounts of loss and may remain useful, although the overlap of the islands may quickly contaminate any usefulness in spectral multiplexing, as the islands cannot be separated in intensity alone.
+Possibly, a combination of schemes involving both shaping of the pump spectrum and crystal domain engineering \cite{Shukhin:24} along with nonlinear interferometry could provide ultimate control over the biphoton spectrum and allow for many degrees of freedom.

+Implementation of a four-stage nonlinear interferometer requires exceptional interferometric stability, which has been demonstrated in a number of ways.
+Su et. al have implemented a three-stage interferometer using fiber components \cite{Li:19}.
+In recent work on a source for polarization-entangled photon pairs, Grayson et al. combined a free-space interferometer with four spatial modes on a monolithic mount \cite{grayson2026highperformancesourceindistinguishablepolarizationentangled}.
+Integrated quantum optics platforms such as thin-film Lithium Niobate \cite{Zhu:21} offer the stability of monolithic integration, low loss, and guaranteed mode overlap.